TLS

 Custom installation

-) you can configure the TLS options in your config file as follows:
+) then you can configure the TLS options in your config file as follows:

 tls-encryption-enabled=1